jaroot32/jonathanRootPortfolio/_posts/project/2016-01-21-WordPressBootstrap.markdown

 ###Browsers - All modern browsers

 #### For this website I used a modern Front-end Development kit called [Sage](https://roots.io/sage/).
 Sage uses Bootstrap, Gulp, Sass, and Bower for package dependencies.
 I used Vagrant as my local environment with a package called Trellis.
 Both Sage and Trellis are part of Roots.
-Roots strives to keep up with a modern front-end workflow open source tools and a lean backend by employing DRY programming principles wherever possible.
+Roots strives to keep up with a modern front-end workflow, open source tools, and a lean backend by employing DRY programming principles wherever possible.

 ####Overall, I was able to preserve an archive of over 100 pages and several hundred photos.